 If you cannot run on the day, you can transfer your place in the race (i.e. your registration) to someone else of your choice (but see below for UKA Members transferring to an unattached competitor) provided you contact the Race Secretary (by post or email) citing your Race Number and giving all the identity details of your replacement, as set out on the Entry Form.
 Upon confirmation that we have accepted the change, you may give your race number to the replacement person.
 A UKA affiliated member transferring a number to an unattached competitor must follow the same procedure and also pay the additional insurance premium (£3.00) for the transfer to become effective.

 Transfers must be requested and approved in advance of the race.
 We cannot make transfers on the day of the race.

 Entry fees are not refundable or deferrable.

-WE DO NOT SEND OUT RACE NUMBERS.
-Numbers will be available for collection on the day from the Jaguar Sports & Social Club.
+WE DO NOT SEND OUT RACE NUMBERS AND CHIPS.
+Numbers and chips will be available for collection on the day from the Jaguar Sports & Social Club.
 Please make sure you arrive in time to collect your number.

 We welcome entries from disabled athletes, bearing in mind the nature of the event and course.

 The 10k race is entirely on the public highway and road closures will be in force for the whole course.
 The location and practical considerations do mean that the course does undulate quite a lot and prospective competitors are advised to check out the course for suitability.